-Foreign (non-U.S.) investment risk may be particularly high to the extent the Portfolio invests in emerging market securities.
-Emerging market securities may present market, credit, currency, liquidity, legal, political, technical and other risks different from, and potentially greater than, the risks of investing in securities and instruments economically tied to developed foreign countries.
-To the extent the Portfolio invests in emerging market securities that are economically tied to a particular region, country or group of countries, the Portfolio may be more sensitive to adverse political or social events affecting that region, country or group of countries.
+Foreign (non-U.S.) investment risk may be particularly high to the extent an Underlying PIMCO Fund invests in emerging market securities.
+Emerging market securities may present market, credit, currency, liquidity, legal, technical, political and other risks different from, and potentially greater than, the risks of investing in securities and instruments economically tied to developed foreign countries.
+To the extent an Underlying PIMCO Fund invests in emerging market securities that are economically tied to a particular region, country or group of countries, the Underlying PIMCO Fund may be more sensitive to adverse political or social events affecting that region, country or group of countries.
 Economic, business, political, or social instability may affect emerging market securities differently, and often more severely, than developed market securities.
-To the extent the Portfolio focuses its investments in multiple asset classes of emerging market securities it may have a limited ability to mitigate losses in an environment that is adverse to emerging market securities in general.
+An Underlying PIMCO Fund that focuses its investments in multiple asset classes of emerging marketsecurities may have a limited ability to mitigate losses in an environment that is adverse to emerging market securities in general.
 Emerging market securities may also be more volatile, less liquid (particularly during market closures due to local market holidays or other reasons) and more difficult to value than securities economically tied to developed foreign countries.
 The systems and procedures for trading and settlement of securities in emerging markets are less developed and less transparent and transactions may take longer to settle.
 Emerging market countries typically have less established legal, accounting and financial reporting systems than those in more developed markets, which may reduce the scope or quality of financial information available to investors.
 Governments in emerging market countries are often less stable and more likely to take extra-legal action with respect to companies, industries, assets, or foreign ownership than those in more developed markets.
 Moreover, it can be more difficult for investors to bring litigation or enforce judgments against issuers in emerging markets or for U.S. regulators to bring enforcement actions against such issuers.
-The Portfolio may also be subject to Emerging Markets Risk if it invests in derivatives or other securities or instruments whose value or return are related to the value or returns of emerging markets securities.
+An Underlying PIMCO Fund may also be subject to Emerging Markets Risk if they invest in derivatives or other securities or instruments whose value or return are related to the value or returns of emerging markets securities.
 Rising interest rates, combined with widening credit spreads, could negatively impact the value of emerging market debt and increase funding costs for foreign issuers.
-In such a scenario, foreign issuers might not be able to service their debt obligations, the market for emerging market debt could suffer from reduced liquidity, and any investing Portfolio could lose money.
-The economy of some emerging markets may be particularly exposed to or affected by a certain industry or sector, and therefore issuers and/or securities of such emerging markets may be more affected by the performance of such industries or sectors.
+In such a scenario, foreign issuers might not be able to service their debt obligations, the market for emerging market debt could suffer from reduced liquidity, and any investing Underlying PIMCO Funds could lose money the economy of some emerging markets may be particularly exposed to or affected by a certain industry or sector, and therefore issuers of such emerging markets may be more affected by the performance of such industries or sectors..